(Courtesy of Les Adams)

 L-to-R are Syd Saylor, Ken Maynard and Verna Hillie in a scene from the cliffhanger MYSTERY MOUNTAIN (Mascot, 1934).

-L-to-R are Syd Saylor, Verna Hillie, Hal Taliaferro (Wally Wales), Ken Maynard, Jack Cheatham, Al Bridge and Jack Rockwell in the chapterplay, MYSTERY MOUNTAIN (Mascot, 1934).
-Bridge is in his typical position - getting a stern warning from the hero.
+Left to right are Syd Saylor, Verna Hillie, Wally Wales/Hal Taliaferro, Ken Maynard, Jack Cheatham, Al Bridge and Jack Rockwell in the chapterplay, MYSTERY MOUNTAIN (Mascot, 1934).
 This is somewhat typical of scene stills which are staged for the photographer.
-Thus, a photo is often different than what appears in the film.
-And that's the case with this image.
+Thus, a photo is often different than what appears in the actual film.
+And that's the case with this photo.
 This occurs at the beginning of Chapter 6 and Al Bridge is killed with a dart from the Rattler.
-While Taliaferro and Cheatham are in this production still, they do not appear in the actual scene in chapter 6.
+While Wales/Taliaferro and Cheatham are in this still, they are not in the actual film scene.

 (Courtesy of Les Adams)